PDFs and quick links for all ASCIA Action Plans, Treatment Plans and Checklists are available on this page.

 To access other ASCIA anaphylaxis resources go to: www.allergy.org.au/health-professionals/anaphylaxis-resources

 ASCIA Action Plans for Anaphylaxis and Allergic Reactions

 ASCIA Action Plans should be reviewed when patients are reassessed by their doctor, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months.
 If there are no changes in diagnosis or management the medical information on the ASCIA Action Plan may not need to be updated.
 However, if the patient is a child, the photo should be updated each time, so they can be easily identified.

-Note: The 2015 version of the ASCIA Action Plans are still current and are not intended to be updated this year.
+Note: Although updated 2016 versions are now available, the 2015 versions of the ASCIA Action Plans are still current and are do not need to be replaced until next year.

 ASCIA Travel Plan and Checklist for people at risk of anaphylaxis